alto-wg/draft-alto-pv/others.md

 ## Compatibility with Legacy ALTO Clients/Servers

-The multipart filtered cost map resource and the multipart endpoint cost resource has no backward compatibility issue with legacy ALTO clients and servers.
+The multipart Filtered Cost Map resource and the multipart Endpoint Cost Service resource has no backward compatibility issue with legacy ALTO clients and servers.
 Although these two types of resources reuse the media types defined in the base ALTO protocol for the accept input parameters, they have different media types for responses.
 If the ALTO server provides these two types of